th1j5/ouroboros.rocks/content/en/docs/Intro/_index.md

 start explaining how they can do this or that with IP.
 We know, they're right, but it's also completely besides our point.

-If you don't care about elegance, this prototype is not (yet) for you.
-If you're fine with the quality of engineering in the Internet, this prototype is not (yet) for you.
 But, if you're open to the idea that the TCP/IP network stack is a huge gummed-up mess that's in need for some serious redesign, do read on.
-If you are interested in computer networks in general, if you are eager to learn something new and exciting without the need to deploy it tomorrow to solve whatever problem you have right now, and if you are willing to put in the time and effort to understand how all of this works, by all means: ask away!
+If you are interested in computer networks in general, if you are eager to learn something new and exciting without the need to deploy it tomorrow, and if you are willing to put in the time and effort to understand how all of this works, by all means: ask away!

 We're very open to constructive suggestions on how to further improve the prototype and the documentation, in particular this website.
 We know it's hard to understand in places.
 No matter how simple we made the architecture, it's still a lot to explain, and writing efficient documentation is a tough trade.
 So don't hesitate to contact us with any questions you may have.

 Above all, stay curious!

 ```
 ... for the challenge of simplification is so fascinating that, if